mosparo/wordpress-plugin/readme.txt

 Because of a missing event in the Everest Forms plugin, the invisible mode of mosparo can only work in the normal submission mode, not in the AJAX submission mode.
 We're waiting for an additional event in the Everest Forms plugin, which makes the mosparo plugin compatible again.

 == Changelog ==

+= 1.14.1 =
+*Release Date: 19th August 2025*

+* [Bugfix] Fixed a JavaScript error in the Gravity Forms module when the form is submitted via AJAX.

 = 1.14.0 =
 *Release Date: 24th May 2025*